bilgesenavcu/IMDB-Clone/README.md

 ## Issues:
 - **Unable to Upload Trailers:** The trailers for the movies are fetched from my database in the `images` folder.
 However, due to GitHub's 24MB limit, I couldn't upload the trailers.
 The trailers are included in the video demonstrating the site and can be seen when running the project locally.
+- **Deployment Error on Azure:** While trying to deploy my application on Azure, I keep encountering the following error:
+    ```
+    The requested content does not exist.
+    HttpStatusCode: 404
+    ErrorCode: WebContentNotFound
+    RequestId : a9572aa1-601e-0064-0668-bb72fc000000
+    TimeStamp : 2024-06-10T19:03:18.1850917Z
+    ```

+I am working on resolving this issue to ensure that the deployment works smoothly.